tfabiha/Shelling-Out-Commands/README.md

 	- ls > ls.txt > l.txt WORKS
 	- sort < one.txt < two.txt < three.txt WORKS
 	- cmd < cmd_file > res DOESN'T WORK
-- Does not recognize commands if not separated by at least one space For example: ls>foo.txt //will not work ls > foo.txt //will work
+- Does not recognize items if not separated by at least one space For example: ls>foo.txt //will not work ls > foo.txt //will work